 The Faux Glass Effects Tutorial is 73 pages long and contains 121 full color, high quality, clear photographs.
 This is an intermediate level tutorial, but it’s only the faux Roman glass that warrants it.
 All skill levels will find enjoyment here.
 If you’re new to polymer clay, I recommend adding Polymer Clay Essentials to your order.

 Supplies Note: You’ll get the best results with Pardo Translucent Art Clay for the Roman glass, sea glass, and Czech glass (though Premo will work it’ll just be more opaque).
-But you need to use another brand to make the carnival glass and Aurora Domes.
 (Note: Pardo translucent suppliers around the world are listed in the tutorial.)

 What to Expect

 After purchase, you’ll get an email with a link to download your tutorial(s).
-It will be a nicely formatted pdf document that’s easily viewed on your computer, laptop, phone, or other device.
-My tutorials are very comprehensive, well organized, professionally laid out, and remarkably easy to follow.
-They include a table of contents, lots of tips and tricks, and include a resources section for where you can find supplies.
+The tutorial is a professionally formatted PDF document that’s easily viewed on your computer, laptop, phone, or other device.
+My tutorials include a table of contents, lots of tips and tricks, and include a resources section for where you can find supplies.
 Your purchase includes full customer support by email by which I’m available to help you enjoy your tutorial to the fullest.

 Please note, this is a non-refundable item.